voxpupuli/puppet-bareos/README.md

 #### Counter - Define ::bareos::director::counter

-The Counter Resource deﬁnes a counter variable that can be accessed by variable expansion used for creating Volume labels with the Label Format Dir Pool directive.
+The Counter Resource defines a counter variable that can be accessed by variable expansion used for creating Volume labels with the Label Format Dir Pool directive.

 #### FileSet - Define ::bareos::director::fileset

-To define the set of ﬁles to be backed up for each Client.
+To define the set of files to be backed up for each Client.
 You may have any number of FileSets but each Job will reference only one.

 FileSets do use `Include Exclude Items`, which are represented by hash.
 Hash values are only allowed to have other hashes, string values or array of string values.